-Today is going to be a bit of a “choose your own adventure” day, depending on the style of shirt you’ve elected to make.
+Today is going to be a little different depending on the style of shirt you’ve elected to make.
 We’re going to have three sections: cuffs, hems, and tabs.

 If you are making the cuffed sleeves in any length (short, mid, or long), start with the cuffs section.
 If you are also making the cropped or hip length, then continue to the hem section.
 If you are making the long curved hem version, you’re done after the cuffs!

 If you are making the hemmed sleeves, skip the cuff section and go straight to hemming.
 If you are making the long curved hem version, you’ll just hem the sleeves and you’ll be done.

 Finally, if you are adding the optional sleeve tabs, finish off your shirt at the Tab section.